 And, in the meantime, check out the awesome variety of Nova Scotia craft beers here!

 8. Halifax Busker Festival

 Founded in 1986, this festival showcases the world’s best street performers and musicians all in one place.
 At The Buskers you will find a myriad of different talents from fire breathers to acrobats.
-It’s truly an experience that you will never forget.
-The festival lasts for a six day period and during the Natal Day weekend taking place in both Halifax and Dartmouth.
+It’s truly an experience you will never forget.
+The festival lasts for six days during the Natal Day weekend, taking place in both Halifax and Dartmouth.

-For the thrill seekers, there is also an amusement park that boasts roller coasters, carnival games, and the legendary ‘Zipper’.
-The zipper is an unpredictable and stomach churning amusement ride that has been a part of the Busker experience for decades.
+For thrill-seekers, there is also an amusement park that boasts roller coasters, carnival games, and the legendary ‘Zipper’.
+The Zipper is an unpredictable and stomach-churning amusement ride that has been a part of the Busker experience for decades.

 To learn more about The Halifax Busker Festival, click here.